ptomulik/puppet-bsdportconfig/README.md

 ##Limitations

-Currently tested on FreeBSD only.
+Currently tested on FreeBSD only (NetBSD, OpenBSD haven't been tried - any feedback welcome).
 No tests for the provider yet.

 ##Development